-- Tea Rooms – which sells a lovely selection of locally made cakes and teas and coffees.
+- Tea Rooms – which sells a lovely selection of locally made cakes, teas and coffees.

-- The Long Gallery – A place to enjoy and sit with your coffee and cake, but also a setting to hire and wedding venue.
+- The Long Gallery – A place to enjoy and sit with your coffee and cake.
+It is also a setting to hire and a wedding venue.

 - Animals and stables – just general good fun for everyone!

-- The Barn – still being reconstructed on our visit, but looks like it will be another beautiful space to hire when completed.
+- The Barn – being reconstructed on our visit.
+However, it looks like it will be another beautiful space to hire when completed.